youssefaltai/gso/README.md

 # Global State Observer

 GSO is an open-source Python library for managing state.
-It provides simple interfaces that application data objects and UI elements can easily implement to facilitate syncing them together.
+It provides simple interfaces that application data objects and UI components can easily implement to facilitate syncing them together.
 It is based on the [Observer pattern](https://refactoring.guru/design-patterns/observer), and it is inspired by [Redux.js](https://redux.js.org/).